BlueStacks: BlueStacks 3

 BlueStacks released BlueStacks 3 in July 2017, featuring a new engine and front-end design.
 This version introduced App Center for personalized game suggestions, an account system, chat, a new keymapping interface, and multi-instance support.
 The multi-instance feature permits users to launch multiple BlueStacks windows using the same or different Google Play accounts.

 BlueStacks 3N

-In January 2018, BlueStacks announced the release of the BlueStacks + N Beta, running on Android 7 (Android Nougat).This was notable as most Android emulators were running Android 4.4 (KitKat) at that time.
+In January 2018, BlueStacks released the BlueStacks + N Beta, running on Android 7 (Android Nougat).
+This was notable as most Android emulators were running Android 4.4 (KitKat) at that time.
 This version was powered by an upgraded "HyperG" graphics engine that enabled the use of the full array of Android 7 APIs.

 BlueStacks 4

 BlueStacks introduced a new version, BlueStacks 4, in September 2018, BlueStacks 4 demonstrated benchmark results up to 6 times faster than a 2018 generation mobile phone during testing.
 Dynamic resource management, a new dock and search user interface, an AI-powered key-mapping tool, and support for both 32-bit and 64-bit versions of Android 7.1.2 Nougat were included in this version.

 In January 2019, BlueStacks released a 64-bit version of BlueStacks 4 through its early access program, offering improved performance and memory usage by running on a 64-bit version of Android 7.1.2.
 This version required a 64-bit version of Windows 8 or later with virtualization enabled and Hyper-V disabled.
 This 64-bit release allows the installation and usage of ARM64-v8a Android applications.